RajAhire-1/Multi-Account-AWS-Governance-using-AWS-Organizations-and-Service-Control-Policies/README.md

-# Multi-Account AWS Governance using AWS Organizations & Service Control Policies
+# Enterprise Multi-Account AWS Governance using AWS Organizations & Service Control Policies

+## Scenario

+You have joined an enterprise company as a **Cloud Governance Engineer**.
+The organization has grown rapidly and now manages multiple AWS accounts for different teams:

+* **Development Team**
+* **Testing Team**
+* **Production Team**

+Currently, there are no restrictions across accounts.
+Developers are creating expensive resources in production accounts, and security policies are inconsistent.

+**The CTO assigns you a task:**

+*"Implement centralized governance across all AWS accounts to enforce security, cost, and compliance policies."*

+---

 ## Project Overview

-This project demonstrates how to implement centralized governance across multiple AWS accounts using **AWS Organizations**, **Organizational Units (OUs)**, and **Service Control Policies (SCPs)**.
+This project demonstrates how to implement **centralized governance for multiple AWS accounts** using **AWS Organizations**, **Organizational Units (OUs)**, and **Service Control Policies (SCPs)**.

-In large enterprises, multiple teams use separate AWS accounts for development, testing, and production environments.
-Without governance controls, developers may create expensive resources or disable critical security services.
+Large organizations typically separate environments such as **Development, Testing, and Production** into different AWS accounts.
+Without governance controls, developers might accidentally create expensive resources or disable important security services.

 This project implements policies to enforce **security, cost control, and compliance** across all AWS accounts.